Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ## 12) bug fixes around mining

 We have fix some mining node joining issue.
-Special thanks to [K1-pool](https://k1pool.com/pool/zil) for a few issues to us.
+Special thanks to [K1-pool](https://k1pool.com/pool/zil) for a reporting a few issues to us.